JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Immediately after the success of ALOHAnet, it was recognized that a similar protocol could be created for wired networks.
 In fact, this similar protocol would be adaptable to any medium that can carry a signal.
 This new protocol was called Ethernet, inspired by the historical concept of the luminiferous ether.
 This protocol would allow any number of computers to talk to each other over any medium, such as through air, water, or a wire.

 Typically, Ethernet uses a single wire that every computer connects over, and every node is treated equal.
 Lack of a leader makes coordinating devices much harder, but a single wire makes it easier for nodes to monitor what is happening on the network.
 This physical medium was novel compared to what previous networks had been built for.
 To compare: ARPAnet, the precursor to the internet, used a directional wired point-to-point connection between each device, so messages never interfered, but messages had to be routed through a complex network of devices.
 ALOHAnet used a wireless connection to a central base station, which meant nodes could be coordinated by a central coordinator, but they couldn't tell what other nodes were hearing.
-Because of all these differences, Ethernet was able to utilize different new compared to these previous networks.
+Because of all these differences, Ethernet was able to utilize new methods compared to these previous networks.

 Here's how you would set up an Ethernet network: Lay a cable around the room, then [clamp](https://en.wikipedia.org/wiki/Vampire_tap) each computer onto the cable.
 That's it; you now have a functioning network.
 Unfortunately, we must again solve the issue of coordinating all the computers so they don't talk over each other.